edgexfoundry/edgex-docs/docs_src/microservices/support/scheduler/Ch-Scheduler.md

 The support scheduler microservice provide an internal EdgeX “clock” that can kick off operations in any EdgeX service.
 At a configuration specified time (called an **interval**), the service calls on any EdgeX service API URL via REST to trigger an operation (called an **interval action**).
 For example, the scheduler service periodically calls on core data APIs to clean up old sensed events that have been successfully exported out of EdgeX.

-!!! edgey "Edgex 2.0"
-    For EdgeX 2.0 the REST API provided by the Support Scheduler has changed to use DTOs (Data Transfer Objects) for all responses and for all POST/PUT/PATCH requests.
-All query APIs (GET) which return multiple objects, such as /all, provide `offset` and `limit` query parameters.

 ### Default Interval Actions

 Scheduled interval actions configured by default with the reference implementation of the service include: